 Then, on July 4, 2014, the topic of the Project came up at a party.
 Friends were telling me that they’d enjoyed it and wondered why I’d stopped doing it.
 One friend pointed out that I might be able to retrieve it using the Wayback Machine at archive.org.
 Finally, I was letting myself be talked into rebooting my Jell-O blog.

 I was able to retrieve 19 blog posts about Jell-O recipes I had made, sans photographs.
-I still have the raw photos in my iPhoto library.
-I have my handwritten notes from recipe number 13 on.
-I will still be making a lot of Jell-O. This time around I’m relieving myself of the pressure of a time limit, and I will likely intersperse other (food-related) topics and other recipes not taken from The New Joys of Jell-O. Bryan has proposed that we bring in guest tasters; we’ll see how that goes.
+I still had the raw photos in my iPhoto library.
+I had my handwritten notes from recipe number 13 on.
+I would still have to make a lot of Jell-O. This time around I relieved myself of the pressure of a time limit, and interspersed a few other (food-related) topics and other recipes not taken from The New Joys of Jell-O.

 The question lingers: Why?
 The short answer: Why not?